encoding: UTF-8

 Squish:: to avoid clashes with the default Ruby

 Object type.
-For instance, you have to use
+For instance, you must use:

 list = Squish::Object.children(o);